WordPress/gutenberg/docs/reference-guides/block-api/block-registration.md

 },
 ```

 If `example` is not defined, the preview will not be shown.
-So even if no-attributes are defined, setting a empty example object `example: {}` will trigger the preview to show.
+So even if no attributes are defined, setting a empty example object `example: {}` will trigger the preview to show.

 It's also possible to extend the block preview with inner blocks via `innerBlocks`.
 For example: